0xcire/Propel-CRM/README.md

 - contacts-slice

-  - [ ] full contacts page, grid layout, also like some game's ui
-  - [ ] certain tasks may have associated contacts
   - [ ] sending follow up texts or emails to contacts, etc
   - [ ] members of same team can send contacts to eachother
-  - [ ] infinite scroll pagination
-  - [ ] filter sort by date added, alphabetical, etc
-  - [ ] search for contacts
+  - [x] search for contacts

 - tasks-slice

   - [ ] can use something like @<Name> and autocomplete based on your contacts in notes section
-  - [ ] can tag listing by listingID
+  - [x] can add listing specific tasks
-  - [ ] can tag contact by name or contactID
+  - [x] can tag contact specific tasks

 - listings-slice

-  - [ ] tag interested contacts to listings
-  - [ ] image upload, s3
-  - [ ] tag contacts to listings
+  - [x] add leads to listings
   - [ ] suggest contacts based on proximity?
+    - currently based off fake data...

 - analytics-slice

   - [ ] generate pdf reports with email functionality ( resend )
-  - [ ] lead conversion rates
+  - [x] avg days on market
-  - [ ] avg days on market
+  - [x] avg days on market
-  - [ ] price trends / fluctuations (hmm...)
-  - [ ] # of listings handled, avg time to close lead, overall sales vol.
+  - [x] avg time to close lead, overall sales vol.

 - mobile dialog components